Six o'clock swill

-The six o'clock swill was an Australian and New Zealand slang term for the last-minute rush to buy drinks at a hotel bar before it closed.
+"Six o'clock swill" was an Australian and New Zealand slang term for the last-minute rush to buy drinks at a hotel bar before it closed.
 During a large part of the 20th century, most Australian and New Zealand hotels shut their public bars at 6 pm.
 A culture of heavy drinking developed during the time between finishing work at 5 pm and the mandatory closing time only an hour later.